Food & Drug Regulations (F&DR)

 There are different types of DIN applications and documentation requirements to file with Health Canada depending on your product.
 No additional evidence of efficacy is required for submission for Category IV and the labeling standard type of DIN application.
 New drug applications will require safety and efficacy data.

-A “Drug Establishment Licence” is issued to Canadian importers, manufacturers, packagers, and labellers, when they can provide sufficient evidence of procedures or processes that comply with Canadian Good Manufacturing Practices.
+A “Drug Establishment Licence” is issued to Canadian importers, manufacturers, packagers, and labelers, when they can provide sufficient evidence of procedures or processes that comply with Canadian Good Manufacturing Practices.

 Natural Health Product Registration